Antonis-Delavogias/mapty-app/README.md

 Feel free to:

-* Explore the code to see how JavaScript interacts with the HTML and CSS to create the game.
+* Explore the codebase to understand how JavaScript interacts with HTML, CSS, and Leaflet.js to create this application.

-* Experiment with the game logic and styling!

-* Ask any questions or share improvements for this Pig Dice Game implementation.